11–12Economics 11–12 Syllabus (2025)

 Contribution of self-interest and institutions to the functioning of markets, including the rule of law and enforcement of property rights and contracts

-Relationship between factor markets and product markets
+Relationship between Loading and Loading

-Effective individual demand and market demand
+Effective individual Loading and market demand

 Law of demand and the corresponding negatively sloping demand curve